Get the Flash Stretch Assessment. Maximize Tiering to Offset Price Hikes. Learn How

 Why is storage tiering especially important now?

-Storage tiering is increasingly important because enterprises are facing rising NAND flash prices, rapid unstructured data growth, tighter IT budgets, and growing AI infrastructure demands.
+Storage tiering is increasingly important because enterprises are facing rising, rapid unstructured data growth, tighter IT budgets, and growing AI infrastructure demands.
 The right approach to storage tiering helps preserve expensive high-performance storage for active workloads while reducing waste from inactive data.
-See Intelligent Tiering.
+File-level Intelligent Tiering rather than block-based vendor tiering, can reclaim 70% or more of primary storage capacity and deliver substantial cost savings without disrupting users or applications.

 What is the difference between storage tiering and backup or archiving?